Corrine Hunt: Works

 Hunt's works include engraved gold and silver jewellery and accessories, custom furnishings in carved stainless steel and reclaimed wood, modern totem poles and other sculptural installations, such as those at the Hilton Hotel Whistler, Port Coquitlam City Hall Foyer and the Office for Indian and Northern Affairs Canada (INAC).

 In 2009, Hunt co-created the medals for the 2010 Olympic Games in Vancouver with designer Omer Arbel.
 She went on to design medals for North American Outgames 2011 in Vancouver BC.

-Hunt designed of the logo for the 2006 World Peace Forum held in Vancouver.
+Hunt designed the logo for the 2006 World Peace Forum held in Vancouver.
 Her works have also included eyeglasses and fashion accessory designs for the Claudia Alan collection and Mukluks "Corrine Hunt collection for Manitobah," which consisted of the Gatherer mukluk in two styles: Bear and Hummingbird & Flower.
 Hunt also designed the jackets worn by the Canadian snowboarding team during the 2018 Olympic Games.

 Her 2010 table Kwakwaka'wakw is an example of Northwest Coast design being used in contemporary mainstream culture and is exhibited at the Canadian Museum of History.